 JA (child – risk of persecution) Nigeria UKUT 00560 (IAC).
 This is an important case for understanding refugee protection rights of children, as the judgment explains how a child can be at risk of persecutory harm contrary to the UN Convention on the Rights of the Child in circumstances where a comparably placed adult would not be at such a risk.

 RA (a child by his litigation friend) and BF v SSHD & Office of the Children’s Commissioner 2015.
-This was a successful challenge to the Secretary of State’s refusal to return a five-year-old boy from Nigeria and his mentally ill mother on the basis that the Secretary of State did not adequately consider the child’s best interests.
+This was a successful challenge, brought by Bhatt Murphy, to the Secretary of State’s refusal to return a five-year-old boy from Nigeria and his mentally ill mother on the basis that the Secretary of State did not adequately consider the child’s best interests.
 The court ordered the return of the child to the UK.

 Sanneh & Ors v Secretary of State for Work and Pensions and Others EWCA Civ 49.
 The court in this case considered the rights of EU citizen children and their non-EU national parents.